Skip to main content

 Toby Chan

-Hong Kong bassoonist Toby Chan was appointed Co-Principal Bassoon of the Hong Kong Philharmonic Orchestra in 2016.
-As an active orchestral musician, he has performed with orchestras including the New York Philharmonic, Boston Symphony, Cleveland, and the BBC National Orchestra of Wales.
-In the summers of 2015 and 2016 he was an orchestra fellow at the Tanglewood Music Festival.
-He was also a member of the Asian Youth Orchestra in 2010 and 2011.
+Hong Kong bassoonist Toby Chan was appointed Co-Principal Bassoon of the Hong Kong Philharmonic in 2016 by Maestro Jaap van Zweden.
+An active orchestral musician, he has performed with ensembles including the New York Philharmonic, Boston Symphony Orchestra, Hong Kong Sinfonietta, Macau Orchestra, and Evergreen Symphony Orchestra.
+He has also participated in extensive tours with the Cleveland Orchestra and the BBC National Orchestra of Wales.
+Throughout his career, he has worked under the batons of world-renowned conductors such as Michael Tilson Thomas, Andris Nelsons, Charles Dutoit, Lorin Maazel, and Fabio Luisi.
+During the summers of 2015 and 2016, he was an orchestral fellow at the Tanglewood Music Festival, and he was a member of the Asian Youth Orchestra in 2010 and 2011.

-After receiving the Bachelor of Music degree from the HKAPA, Chan pursued his Master of Music degree at The Juilliard School in New York, under Judith LeClair, the Principal Bassoon of the New York Philharmonic.
-He was awarded the Bernard van Zuiden Music Fund Scholarship and the Juilliard Scholarship in support of his education.
-Currently Chan is a chamber music faculty in the HKAPA.
+After receiving his Bachelor of Music with First Class Honours from the HKAPA, Chan pursued a Master of Music at The Juilliard School in New York, supported by the Bernard van Zuiden Music Fund Scholarship and the Juilliard Scholarship.
+A devoted educator, Chan is currently a faculty member for the bassoon and chamber music programs at the HKAPA.
+In recent years, he has also served as the bassoon coach for the Greater Bay Area Youth Orchestra.

 Back